basho/machi/README.md

 If we really do care about data loss and/or data corruption, then we really want both #3 and #1.
-Unfortunately, systems that meet criteria #1 are *very* rare.
+Unfortunately, systems that meet criteria #1 are _very rare_.
 Why?
 This is 2015.
 We have decades of research that shows that computer hardware can (and indeed does) corrupt data at nearly every level of the modern client/server application stack.
 Systems with end-to-end data